writeblankspace/theblankspace/content/_index.md

 You can read my [posts](posts/) or find out more [about this site](posts/about/).

-This site is written and by me and generated into a static site with [Hugo](https://gohugo.io).
+This site is written and designed by me and generated into a static site with [Hugo](https://gohugo.io).
 I may occasionally abandon it and leave it with horrifyingly outdated (and most likely cringy) stuff.
 Please notify me if that's the case.

 And... don't say I didn't warn ya.